R2R Excellence Award

 - Aquarium (10-30 gallons seems to work for most people.
 Bigger QT lets you house more fish and gives you more wiggle room when it comes to ammonia.
 Smaller QT is cheaper, easier to maintain and can be setup/broke down quickly.)

-- Small powerhead or air pump/air stone, for circulation & gas exchange.
+- Small powerhead or air pump and sponge filter, for circulation & gas exchange.

 - Light (can just be a simple, one bulb fixture)

-- Hang on the back (HOB) power filter, where carbon or even a “seeded” sponge (explained later) can be added
+- Hang on the back (HOB) power filter, where a “seeded” sponge (explained later) can be added

 - Egg crate (used on lighting panels), which can easily be cut with snips to build a custom top to prevent fish from jumping

 - PVC elbows (see pic below) used as “caves” in which the fish hide

 - Seachem Ammonia Alert badge (see pic below)

 Scenario 1 (Simple QT with air pump + sponge filter):